Job management apps vs invoicing apps: which do you need?

 What job management apps offer

-- Scheduling and dispatching jobs
+- Scheduling jobs to keep everything organised.

-- Tracking engineers' locations
+- Tracking engineer locations for efficient routing.

-- Customer portals for service tracking
+- Customer portals for clients to check progress.

 What invoicing apps provide

-- Creating and sending quotes and invoices
+- Creating and sending quotes and invoices to clients.

-- Monitoring outstanding balances
+- Tracking outstanding balances to maintain cash flow.

 Exploring overlap between the two